cybersectroll/TrollAMSI2/README.md

 # TrollAmsi2
-Bypass powershell amsi
+Bypass powershell amsi \
-Both files are 0/72 on virus total.
+Both files are 0/72 on virus total and clean on hybrid-analysis \
-If you are concerned with dropping on disk, ofcourse you can use reflectively load
+If you are concerned with dropping on disk, ofcourse you can reflectively load

 ## Usage
 ```